AmauryD/A3GPS/README.md

 Don't hesitate to report me bugs or suggestions , it'll be with pleasure !

-Translation available for english and french languages.
+Translation available for english , french and polish languages.

 ### Informations